-What benefits can natural solutions like restored marshes, oyster reefs, living shorelines and even dunes offer to coastal communities?
-We are testing, monitoring and measuring the positive impacts of different nature-based projects, and promoting replication of successful tactics in additional areas.
+What benefits can natural solutions like restored marshes, oyster reefs and living shorelines offer to coastal communities?
+TNC is testing different nature-based projects, measuring results and advocating for more widespread replication of successful tactics.

 South Cape May Meadows Preserve

-After decades of deterioration, The Conservancy restored the South Cape May Meadows preserve in 2007, revitalizing the beach, dune and wetland, and installing an innovative water management system.
-The restored preserve served as a model for the protective role of nature during Hurricane Irene and Superstorm Sandy, while providing year-round wildlife, economic and social benefits.
+The restored site served as a model for the protective role of nature during Hurricane Irene and Superstorm Sandy while providing year-round wildlife, economic and social benefits.